ruhl0029/inflation-consequences/README.md

-# inflation-consequences
+# Inflation and its consequences

-Data and code for the UWNOW livestream, July 12, 2022.
+Data and code for the [UW Now](https://www.uwalumni.com/uw-now/) livestream, July 12, 2022.